ned-park/DLASimulator/README.md

 # 3D Diffusion Limited Aggregation Simulator

 ## About
-This program began its life in a C++ course where we had an assignment to produce a 2D DLA simulator.
-I found the result intriguing and wondered about adding a third dimension out of curiosity but never got around to it.
+The idea for this program happened during a C++ course where we were given an assignment to produce a 2D DLA simulator.
+I found the result intriguing and wondered about adding a third dimension dimension.

-Some months later, I was thinking about a similar problem and decided to build a 3D DLA simulator in Java that might lend a little more insight to the subject.
-The result performs 3D DLA simulations using random walks and prints the simulation in slices to console.
+Some months later, I was thinking about a similar problem and decided to build a 3D DLA simulator in Java thinking some examples might lend a little more insight to the subject.
+The result is here, and it performs 3D DLA simulations using random walks then prints the result of the simulation in slices to console.

 This version features a Simulator Interface, support for both open and closed simulations, and a set of flags the facilitate batch